kintone-labs/kintone-ui-component/README.md

   ```

 > unpkg is not supported by Cybozu.
 We recommend you to use it for verification.<br />
-> In a production environment, it is advisable to use a specific version by downloading the kuc.min.js fill to avoid the possible effects of unpkg technical obstacle and glitches.
+> In a production environment, it is advisable to use a specific version by downloading the kuc.min.js file to avoid the possible effects of unpkg technical obstacle and glitches.

 ## Usage